chainstack/docs/docs/platform/view-node-resources-allocation.md

 * Node — the CPU, memory, and storage allocated to your Avalanche node.

+Arbitrum:

+* Node — the CPU, memory, and storage allocated to your Arbitrum node.

 NEAR:

 * Node — the CPU, memory, and storage allocated to your NEAR node.

-Fantom:
+Aurora:

-* Node — the CPU, memory, and storage allocated to your Fantom node.
+* Node — the CPU, memory, and storage allocated to your Aurora node.

 Solana: